noon92/femtofox/Getting_started.md

 After first login, run `sudo femto-config` from the command prompt.

 3. Web tool via Wifi AP mode - if a wifi adaptor is identified at first boot, and no configuration is provided for it, then the Femtofox will automatically generate a wifi hotspot to allow configuration.
-Connect to the wifi hotspot and access the web config tool using 1
+Connect to the wifi hotspot and access the web config tool using `192.168.4.1` in a browser.
+4. SSH via Wifi AP mode - ...

 #### USB Config
 See [this page](./usb_config.md) for details on how to configure via a USB drive.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTYxNDg3OTEsLTgzODY4NjQxN119
+eyJoaXN0b3J5IjpbLTEzMzkzMjQxNTIsLTgzODY4NjQxN119
 -->